 - What are ways your community uses science to protect and conserve water?

 - Where does your community’s wastewater go?

 - What actions can all of us take to conserve water?

-- How does water affect living things in an ecosystem?
+- How do changes in water quality and availability affect living things in our ecosystem?

-- What role do forests play in a watershed?
+- What role does the Bosque play in our watershed?

-- What role do wetlands play in a watershed?
+- What role do soil and wetlands play in our watershed?

-- What are some of the ways scientists can determine the health of a river, lake, bay or ocean?
+- What are some of the ways scientists can determine the health of the Rio Grande?

-- What actions can all of us take to improve the health of our ecosystem?
+- What actions can all of us take to improve the health of our river ecosystem?